Tag: Ole Miss (Page 1 of 3)

 The “he” in that sentence is defensive backs coach Ron Cooper, but how does that decision not go through Miles?
 If it doesn’t, it should.
 The head coach doesn’t need to micro-manage his assistants, but he does need to make sure his best players are on the field while the game is still in any kind of doubt.
 Miles needs to at the very least contend for an SEC title this year, or it could be his last.

 Now some other thoughts on the first Saturday of college football.
-Read the rest of this entry »
+Continue reading »

 2010 SEC College Football Preview: Alabama still reigns supreme